 Elder Law, Estate Planning & Probate Keynote Speaker and Educator

-Pamela D. Wilson is a speaker and educator on the topic of elder law issues who shares the struggles faced by family caregivers in probate and estate planning matters.
-Her experience as a professional fiduciary in the roles of court-appointed guardian, medical and financial power of attorney, the personal representative, and trustee, in addition to a care manager, provides insights for elder law, estate planning, and probate attorney who specializing in these areas.
+Pamela D. Wilson is a speaker and educator on aging and caregiving related to elder law issues who understands family caregivers’ struggles in probate and estate planning matters.
+Her experience as a professional fiduciary in the roles of court-appointed guardian, medical and financial power of attorney, personal representative, and trustee, as well as being a care manager, provides insights for elder law, estate planning, and probate attorneys specializing in these areas.

-To learn more about Pamela, speaking topics, and read speaking testimonials, Download Her Speaking Kit.
+To learn more about Pamela, speaking topics, and read speaking testimonials, Download Pamela’s Speaking Kit.

 Pamela D Wilson Elder Law Retreat Video

-Disclaimer: This video was prepared for the Colorado Bar Association Elder Law Retreat when Pamela was scheduled to speak but had another commitment, so she created a short video combining legal terms and humor.
-In 2018, Wilson sold The Care Navigator, and now speaks and educates full-time.
-She no longer serves as a court-appointed guardian, agent under a power of attorney, trustee, or personal representative for clients; however, she does serve as an expert witness and provides 1:1 virtual consultations.
+Disclaimer: This video was prepared for the Colorado Bar Association Elder Law Retreat when Pamela was scheduled to speak but had another commitment.
+She created a short video combining legal terms and humor.
+In 2018, Ms. Wilson sold The Care Navigator.
+Today, she serves as an expert witness, speaker, educator, and consultant to families worldwide.
+She no longer serves as a court-appointed guardian, agent under a power of attorney, trustee, or personal representative for clients; however, she advises family members in these roles.

 Family Conflict and Elder Care Concerns